haskell-effectful/effectful/benchmarks/README.md

 1. `effectful` takes the lead.
 Its static dispatch is on par with the reference implementation that uses the `ST` monad, so it offers no additional overhead.
-Its dynamic dispatch is also the fastest.
+Its dynamic dispatch is also very fast.

-2. `cleff` uses very similar implementation techniques as `effectful` and is on par with it for the shallow version, but gets slower for the deep one.
-This is because it uses `IntMap` for the effect dispatch underneath, so it's not quite constant size in terms of the effect stack.
-For comparison, `effectful` uses arrays.
+2. `cleff` uses similar implementation techniques as `effectful` (the only major difference is that its internal environment that stores effects is immutable), so they trade blows:
+   - Its thread-local `State` is only slightly slower than `effectful`.
+   - Its `State` implemented via `IORef` is the fastest, but it's worth noting that it's neither properly thread-local nor shared as the underlying `IORef` is shared, but can't be safely updated with `get` and `put` from multiple threads.

 3. `freer-simple` does surprisingly well for a solution that's based on free monads.